Breast Augmentation with Lift

 If you would like to find out more about breast augmentation and breast lift, contact our plastic surgery practice to schedule a consultation.

-- Silicone-gel breast implants – in thin skinned patients, silicone-gel breast implants tend to feel more natural.
+In thin-skinned patients, silicone-gel breast implants tend to feel more natural.
 They are pre-filled with a safe, FDA-approved, man-made polymer substance.
-Numerous scientific studies over the years have shown that silicone gel-filled implants are both safe and effective for breast augmentation and reconstruction.
+Numerous scientific studies over the years have shown that silicone gel-filled implants are safe and effective for breast augmentation and reconstruction.
 Because these breast implants are pre-filled, their volume cannot be altered to adjust symmetry.
 In this situation, implants of different sizes are needed to balance out breasts that are different sizes.
 They also require a slightly larger incision.
 A rupture is much harder to detect and special diagnostic imaging may be required to detect any leakage.
 You must be over 22 when your body is considered fully matured to receive silicone-gel breast implants.

 Please visit the Aesthetic Society and Breast Implant Safety website for the latest information on breast implant options.